-I come from a family farm in Belclare, County Galway.
-I am married to Geraldine McHugh from Caherlistrane and we have three children, Kenneth, Shane and the late David.
+I come from a family farm in Belclare, Tuam, County Galway.
+Married to Geraldine McHugh from Caherlistrane, we have three children, Kenneth, Shane and the late David.
 I am the son of Sheila and the late Christy Canney and am one of seven children.

-I am a chartered quantity surveyor and prior to my election to the Dáil in 2016, I lectured in GMIT.
-I have always been active in the community.
-I was (is or was?
-Check) Public Relations Officer for Belclare/Sylane Community Council and was chairman at the time of the development of the Community Sports facility in Belclare.
-I am a member of Corofin GAA, having served as Assistant Secretary for a number of years.
+A community activist for many years, I am Public Relations Officer for Belclare/Sylane Community Council and was chairperson of the council when it developed the Community Sports facility in Belclare.
+As a member of Corofin GAA, I served as Assistant Secretary for a number of years.

-I was first elected to Galway County Council in 2004 and was re-elected in 2009 and 2014.
-I served as Mayor of County Galway in 2007-2008.
-I was also a member of the Planning and Development SPC and Vice Chairperson of the Inter County Rail Committee.
+First elected to Galway County Council in 2004, I was re-elected in 2009 and 2014 and was Mayor of County Galway in 2007-2008.
+During my period as a county councillor, I was a member of the Planning and Development SPC and Vice Chairperson of the Inter County Rail Committee.

-I am chairperson of the Atlantic Economic Corridor Task Force, the National Advisory Council to Government for Online Safety and the Mobile Phone and Broadband Task Force Implementation Group).
+As Minister, I am chairperson of the following bodies: The Atlantic Economic Corridor Task Force; the National Advisory Council to Government for Online Safety; and the Mobile Phone and Broadband Task Force Implementation Group.

-I want to ensure that Ireland is a place where our children and grandchildren can build a decent life for themselves, where all people are treated equally and where our society looks after the most vulnerable.
+My vision for Ireland is that it is a place where our children and grandchildren can build a decent life for themselves, where all people are treated equally and where our society looks after the most vulnerable.

 I am totally committed to do everything within my power to achieve this.
 We need to implement policies that empower people and communities.
 People must always be the priority.